mklabs/grunt-plugins/readme.md

   automatically loaded by grunt.
-* **tasks/autoload.js**: This file, being a `.js` file inside the `~/.grunt/tasks` directory, is automatically loaded by grunt and
+* **tasks/autoload.js**: This file, being a `.js` file inside the `~/.grunt/tasks` directory, is automatically loaded by grunt and will itself require and load any package in the `./tasks/` dir.
+* **tasks/init/**: is a special folder only used with built-in `grunt init` task.
+Each `tasks/init/*.js` files are templates that may be run via `grunt init:template` command.
 * **tasks/*/package.json**: Any package.json get loaded by the npm
   scripts (see below) and enables tasks to be layout in their own modules.